-- Construct and reason about appropriate formal mathematical models of a given computational problem. - Use Big-O notation and standard tools such as recurrence relations and the Master Theorem to analyze the asymptotic time and space complexity of computational processes. - Write coherent, logically sound proofs of algorithm correctness and asymptotic complexity. - Understand, implement, and apply standard algorithmic solutions to common problems. - Appropriately select and apply standard algorithmic problem-solving and proof techniques such as greedy algorithms, divide & conquer, dynamic programming, network flow, and amortization. - Understand basic definitions and results in complexity theory; prove NP-hardness results by polynomial reduction. - Move fluently between theory and practice by writing programs to implement theoretical results, and using theory to analyze existing programs.
+- Explain, implement, and apply standard algorithmic solutions to common problems. - Appropriately select and apply standard algorithmic problem-solving and proof techniques such as greedy algorithms, divide & conquer, dynamic programming, network flow, and amortization. - Use Big-O notation and standard tools such as recurrence relations and the Master Theorem to analyze the asymptotic time and space complexity of computational processes. - Explain basic definitions and results in complexity theory; prove NP-hardness results by polynomial reduction. - Construct and reason about appropriate formal mathematical models of a given computational problem. - Write coherent, logically sound proofs of algorithm correctness and asymptotic complexity, using standard tools such as induction and invariants. - Move fluently between theory and practice by writing programs to implement theoretical results, and using theory to analyze existing programs.